An Optimal Control Framework for Online Job Scheduling with General Cost Functions

-Consequently, it also updates the \emph{tail} (i.e., the portion of $\beta$-dual variables that appear after time $t\ge r_n$) of the old dual variables to the new ones that are obtained by solving the new dual program that includes job $n$.
-It is worth noting that the second stage is unnecessary for the algorithm implementation and is given here only for the sake of analysis.
+{\bf Time Complexity of Algorithm \ref{alg:network-flow-single}:} The runtime of Algorithm \ref{alg:network-flow-single} is $O(nT_s)$, where $T_s$ is the time complexity of an offline oracle for solving GFCS$(r_n)$ given by \eqref{eq:optimal_control}.
+For some special cases such as dominating class of cost functions (Proposition \ref{thm:dominance}), the existence of a polynomial-time oracle for solving GFCS$(r_n)$ is guaranteed.
+However, for general nondecreasing cost functions $g_j(t)$ and arbitrary release times $r_j$, even finding the optimal offline schedule on a single machine is strongly NP-hard, with the best known $O(\log\log nP)$-approximation algorithm, where $n$ is the number of jobs, and $P$ is the maximum job length \cite{bansal2014geometry}.
+Surprisingly, if the jobs have identical release times (which is the case for GFCS$(r_n)$ in Algorithm \ref{alg:network-flow-single}), the GFCS$(r_n)$ problem admits both a polynomial-time $(4+\epsilon)$-approximation algorithm \cite{cheung2017primal}, and a quasi-polynomial time $(1+\epsilon)$-approximation scheme \cite{antoniadis2017qptas}.
+Thus, if obtaining an exact solution to GFCS$(r_n)$ in Algorithm \ref{alg:network-flow-single} is not available, the approximation algorithms in \cite{cheung2017primal} and \cite{antoniadis2017qptas} serve as good proxies for obtaining near-optimal solutions with polynomial/quasi-polynomial complexity.